rse/typopro/README.md

 especially inside Web-based Desktop or Mobile Applications.
 Currrently, **TypoPRO** consists of 353 individual fonts of 52 font families.
 The fonts in total span a very wide range of font types, font styles, font weights and font variants.
-This way **TypoPRO** provides a magnitude of typographic possibilities with just a minimum number of font families.
+This way, **TypoPRO** provides a magnitude of typographic possibilities with just a minimum number of font families.

 Collection Overview